Finding the Reason to Live each DayFamily Journey . Marriage . Marriage 101 . Parenting

 I truly believe men want to be more involved in their children’s lives, they want to be more helpful at home, and they want to show their wives they appreciate them.

-I also truly believe most women see their husband’s as brilliant and more than capable, and just want to be the helpmate that God created them to be, but have no idea how to help.
+I also truly believe most women see their husband’s as brilliant and more capable than they see themselves, and just want to be the helpmate that God created them to be, but have no idea how to help.

 I can’t say this enough.
 Every morning pray.
 Every meal time, pray.
 Every evening, pray.
 Every Sabbath, pray.